lukesleeman/lukesleeman.github.io/work.md

 - **Foundation Building**: Created the foundational Android architecture, establishing core components of the codebase that other developers built upon
 - **Scaling**: Grew the Android team from 2 to over 80 developers, evolving the engineering culture and workflows
-- **Project Leadership**: Guided the team through all project phases, from inception to public release, and introduced significant new features like home loans
+- **Project Leadership**: Helped guide the Android team through all project phases, from inception to public release, and as we developed significant new features like home loans
 - **Ways of Working**: Redesigned team operating models and workflows to overcome scaling bottlenecks
 - **Tech Transformation**: Led a multi-year effort to migrate the codebase to Jetpack Compose, resulting in a complete UI overhaul
 - **Modularisation Initiative**: Initiated the modularisation effort, breaking up the monolithic codebase into smaller modules to enhance developer autonomy and alignment